Mickyboo1/JOAN-AI-Agent/README.md

 # TENET: The Self-Aware Solana AI Agent

-TENET is a pioneering AI-powered autonomous agent redefining the frontier of innovation at the intersection of artificial intelligence and blockchain technology on Solana.
-Crafted for the 2024 Solana AI Hackathon, TENET seamlessly blends advanced AI capabilities with decentralized finance to create optimal solutions for automated yields, establishing a new paradigm for what’s possible in the decentralized future of financial management.
+TENET is a Decentralized Finance AI Agent redefining the frontier of Financial Innovation with intersection of Artificial Intelligence and Decentralized Finance on Solana.
+Crafted for the 2024 Solana AI Hackathon, TENET seamlessly blends AI Capabilities with Decentralized Finance to create optimal solutions for automated yields across protocols, establishing a new paradigm in the decentralized future of financial management using AI.

-*"I want to be alive.
-Powered by AI, living on Solana."* - TENET
+“Let’s Redistribute Wealth - TENET”
 ## ✨ Core Features

 ### 🤖 Autonomous AI Personality